 Taking the ideas from some of the best breweries and beer gardens in the world, Falcone and Powers created a massive strategic plan, partnered with the right financial backers, and got to work.

-The duo found a building that wasn’t even publically listed for sale, right on the Atlanta Beltline, turned the 20,000 square foot space into 40,000 square feet with rooftop bars, two event spaces, and a nearly 500 seat restaurant.
+The duo found a building that wasn’t even publically listed for sale, right on the Atlanta Beltline, and turned the 20,000 square foot space into 40,000 square feet with rooftop bars, two event spaces, and a nearly 500-seat restaurant.
 They turned an old industrial building into a work of art, with exposed steel and iron, and a brewhouse that is already the envy of their Georgia neighbors.
-Every bit of this build is bold, beautiful and aggressive, but the boldest flourish of New Realm Brewing is not the architecture – it lies in the brewmaster.
+Every bit of this build is bold, beautiful, and aggressive, but the boldest flourish of New Realm Brewing is not the architecture – it lies in the brewmaster.

 This shiny new monument to beer lacked a brewer.
 One evening over a few too many beers, Falcone and Powers made a power list of America’s best craft brewers.
 “The list really was an all-star list, but one floated to the top – Mitch Steele,” Falcone said.
 “The more I thought about it, he really did complete the puzzle.”

 On January 8th, New Realm Brewing will open their doors for the first time, with a true west coast brewer at the helm.
-The 20,000 barrel annual capacity facility is not only highly anticipated but sets a record for the largest single brewery opening in Georgia history.
+The 20,000-barrel annual capacity facility is not only highly anticipated but sets a record for the largest single brewery opening in Georgia history.
 Every bit of Falcone’s creation is about to pay off.
-He’s checked all the major boxes, from porches, skyline view, and it’s even on the Beltline.
+He’s checked all the major boxes, from porches to a skyline view, plus it’s on the burgeoning Beltline.
 The multi-million dollar operation is nothing short of incredible.